 - GeoBlue International Health Insurance - Included

-Tuition, Registration, and Housing & Activity fees will be due based on Bursar's Payment Schedule for the Summer term.
+Tuition, Registration, and Program fees will be due based on Bursar's Payment Schedule for the Summer term.

 Students are responsible for purchasing transportation and airfare to/from the program location.
 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: Kayak, Google Flights, and Student Universe for student rates.

 In addition to airfare, participants should budget for: daily meals (except for included welcome and farewell meals); transportation to and from the airport; passport and/or visa fees (if applicable); vaccination costs (if applicable); and other personal incidentals.

 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online budgeting tools such as Numbeo, Expatistan, and Budget Your Trip to budget for your ideal study abroad experience.

 NYU Steinhardt offers several graduate study abroad scholarships and maintains a list of additional external funding opportunities.